EmilHvitfeldt/smltar/docs/07_ml_classification.md

 <p class="caption">(\#fig:trigram25)Many of the most frequent trigrams feature censored words, but there is a difference in how often they are used within each class</p>
 </div>

 There is a difference in these proportions across classes.
-Tokens like "on xx xx" and "of xx xx" are used when referencing a date, e.g., "we had a problem on 06/25/2018".
+Tokens like "on xx xx" are used when referencing a date, e.g., "we had a problem on 06/25/2018".
 Remember that the current tokenization engine strips punctuation before tokenizing.
 This means that the above example will be turned into "we had a problem on 06 25 2018" before creating n-grams^[The censored\index{censoring} trigrams that include "oh" seem mysterious but upon closer examination, they come from censored addresses, with "oh" representing the US state of Ohio.
 Most two-letter state abbreviations are censored, but this one is not since it is ambiguous.
 This highlights the real challenge of anonymizing text.].